Professor Graham Dutfield

 I have a keen interest, going back several decades, in governance of technology, knowledge and property in the context of such major global challenges as public health, food security, biodiversity conservation, ecosystems management, and climate change.
 I have advised governments including those of Brazil, Ghana, Namibia, Saint Lucia and Zambia, as well as the Portfolio Committee on Trade and Industry of the South African Parliament, and the former United Nations Special Rapporteur on the Right to Food, Olivier de Schutter.
 I have been referred to as "one of the world’s leading experts on issues of traditional knowledge and intellectual property" (D Halbert, 2001), and "a leading thinker on intellectual property rights in the life science industries" (W Hoffman & L Furcht, 2014).
 I remain engaged in the struggle for the rights of indigenous peoples in relation to their knowledge and genetic resources, as well as access to medicines advocacy, and genetic resources issues in the context of agriculture and biomedical research.
-Recently I served as a member of the Traditional Knowledge Expert Group (TKEG), convened by the Center for International Governance Innovation, a leading Canadian think-tank.
+Recently I served as a member of the Traditional Knowledge Expert Group, convened by the Centre for International Governance Innovation, a leading Canadian think-tank.
 I am also a member of the Council of Elders of the International Society of Ethnobiology.
 I was a partner on the Voices for BioJustice project, led by University of Cape Town.
 This impactful project focused on enhancing policy processes affecting local communities, traditional knowledge and resources, and biodiversity, including those relating to access and benefit-sharing.
 It also addressed emerging technologies affecting biodiversity and indigenous groups.

-I have been quoted in The Economist, Science, the Times of India, the Wall Street Journal, and the web editions of ABC News and CNN.
-Most recently I was cited in the World Intellectual Property Report 2015 of the United Nations World Intellectual Property Organization, and in the Final Report of the United Nations Secretary General's High-Level Panel on Access to Medicines.
+I have been quoted in The Economist, Science, Nature, the Financial Times, the Times of India, the Wall Street Journal, and the web editions of ABC News and CNN, and cited in two United Nations reports: The World Intellectual Property Report 2015 of the World Intellectual Property Organization and the Final Report of the United Nations Secretary General's High-Level Panel on Access to Medicines.
 I have also been cited in publications authored by two Nobel laureates: Elinor Ostrom and Joseph Stiglitz.